Choosing the Perfect Paint Finish: From Matte to High Gloss

 Overhead Lighting

-Overhead lighting, like recessed cans or hanging pendants, works well for mid-sheen finishes like satin or eggshell.
-The soft sheen of these finishes helps reflect some light to prevent a room from feeling dim or cavernous.
-Avoid high-gloss finishes which can appear too shiny under direct overhead lighting.
+Overhead fixtures like recessed cans or pendants complement mid-sheen finishes such as satin or eggshell.
+Their gentle sheen reflects just enough light to prevent a space from feeling dim.
+By contrast, high-gloss can feel overly shiny under direct overhead light.

 Task Lighting